 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

 Many studies have suggested that increasing consumption of plant-based foods like cabbage decreases the risk of diabetes, obesity, heart disease, and overall mortality.
 It can also promote a healthy complexion, increased energy, and overall lower weight.

 1) Protection from radiation therapy

-It is well-known that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.
+It is known that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.

 2) Cancer prevention

 Another cancer-fighting compound found in cabbage is sulforaphane.
-Research over the past 30 years has consistently shown that consuming cruciferous vegetables has been associated with a lower risk of cancer.
+Research over the past 30 years has consistently shown that consuming cruciferous vegetables is associated with a lower risk of cancer.

 Researchers have discovered that sulforaphane has the power to inhibit the harmful enzyme histone deacetylase (HDAC), known to be involved in the progression of cancer cells.
 The ability to stop HDAC enzymes could make sulforaphane-containing foods a potentially powerful part of cancer treatment.

 3) Heart health

 A recent report in the American Journal of Clinical Nutrition associated the intake of flavonoid-rich foods with a lower risk of death from cardiovascular disease and stated that even small amounts of flavonoid-rich foods may be beneficial.
-The high polyphenol content in cabbage may also reduce the risk of cardiovascular disease by preventing platelet buildup and reducing blood pressure.
+The high polyphenol content in cabbage might also reduce the risk of cardiovascular disease by preventing platelet buildup and reducing blood pressure.